silviadebenedictis/silviadebenedictis.github.io/essays/coding-standards.md

 ## A Lesson Learned

 On many occasions, I find myself stuck on a coding project for hours.
-There are even times when I'm stuck on it for up to two to three days, all because of compilation errors.
-In the process of being stuck, I go through my messy code several times, run it repeatedly, only to find out that the cause of my error is a missing closing parenthesis.
-Most of the wasted time could have been avoided if I had followed coding standards because, although it's a minor thing, they are helpful in writing cleaner and more efficient code.
-Following these guidelines not only makes the code easier to read but also simplifies the process of identifying and fixing bugs.
+There are even times when I need to work on it for up to two to three days, all because of compilation errors.
+In the midst of this frustrating ordeal, I go through my messy code several times, run it repeatedly, only to find out that the cause of my error is a missing closing parenthesis.
+The extensive time wasted on such issues could have easily been avoided had I followed a coding standard.
+While seemingly minor, these standards play a crucial role in producing cleaner and more efficient code.
+They not only enhance code readability but also simplify the process of identifying and fixing bugs.

 ## A Tale of Varied Styles